 Caring for Your Pre-term Baby

 Your pre-term baby may need to be separated from you at birth if special care is required.
-Have your partner accompany the baby to the nursery if possible.
+Have your partner or birth support accompany the baby to the nursery if possible.
 You should be able to visit your baby soon after the birth.

 Did you know?